 There have been no operational viz. system or human, failures and financial losses incurred by the Branch due to such failures during the reporting period.
-NIL OR events while 3 near miss events were reported during the period.
+NIL events were recorded in the db IRS (Incident Reporting System) during this period.

 b) Details of activities that have been outsourced together with parties and basis for payment for such services.